kross50-ksu/IT3203/README.md

 - `resources.html` –s References and external learning resources
 - `about.html` – Author bio and project background
 - `index.css` - External stylesheet containing CSS selectors, class definitions, and layout rules
+- `index.js` - External script containing menu toggle and quiz features for reset, submission, and scoring.

 ## Assets
 - All images are stored in the `/img/` folder.
 - Styles are managed through `/css/index.css`.
+- Scripts are managed in `/js/index.js`.
 - 80%+ of images were AI generated using Adobe Firefly (exceptions Mosaic, DialUp, TimB, Personal Photo)

 ## Deployment